Accredited degree program

 What is this degree programme not?

-This degree programme is not about training as a media designer, web designer, cameraman/camerawoman, editor or similar.
-Although knowledge from these areas is desirable and will help you to optimally implement your own projects, the focus of the degree programme is more on conception and understanding than on implementation.
-In concrete terms, this means that there are introductions here and there to certain techniques and genres, e.g. photography and image editing, but you will not primarily be taught how to create a perfect image montage, for example.
-To stay with the example: The grade would not only be given for the actual realisation, but also for the scientifically sound justification of this very realisation.
+This degree programme is not about training to become a media designer, web designer, cameraman or woman, editor or similar.
+Whilst knowledge in these areas is desirable and will help you to carry out your own projects to the best of your ability, the focus of the programme is more on conceptualisation and understanding than on practical implementation.
+In practical terms, this means that there are occasional introductions to specific techniques and genres, such as photography and image editing.
+However, you will not be assessed primarily on how well you create, for example, a perfect photomontage.
+To stick with the example: the mark would be awarded not only for the actual implementation, but also for the academically sound justification of that very implementation.

-Landshut University of Applied Sciences has been offering the New Media and Intercultural Communication degree programme since the winter semester 2021/22, making it a completely new and innovative course at the university.
-Accreditation of the New Media and Intercultural Communication (B.A.) degree programme is currently being planned and is expected to take place 2 years after the initial start of the programme.
+Landshut University of Applied Sciences has been offering the New Media and Intercultural Communication degree programme since the 2021/22 winter semester; it therefore remains a new and innovative programme at the university.
+The degree programme was successfully accredited by the Accreditation Council in 2024 without any conditions.

-The New Media and Intercultural Communication degree programme combines elements from various fields such as social and media psychology, media history and art history.
-You can find more information on the core subjects under "Study programme".
+The New Media and Intercultural Communication degree programme combines elements from various fields, such as social and media psychology, media history and art history.
+Further information on the core subjects can be found via the link below.

 Read moreAdmission requirements for the Bachelor's degree course are a general or subject-restricted higher education entrance qualification, an entrance qualification for universities of applied sciences or another school-leaving qualification recognised as equivalent by the Bavarian State Ministry of Science, Research and the Arts.